Bitcoin is a novel asset class that still largely evades traditional regulations

-Bitcoin, however, is a virtual unit of account with nothing backing it up physically except the computer power necessary to mine it.
+Bitcoin, however, is a virtual unit of account.
+Its only physical backing is the computer power used to mine it.

-The answer to this question will determine their accounting and tax status.
+The answer to this question will determine its accounting and tax status.

 The International Financial Reporting Interpretations Committee (IFRIC) defines an intangible asset as an “identifiable non-monetary asset without physical substance”.

-Bitcoin doesn’t have physical substance but is it a non-monetary asset?
+Bitcoin doesn’t have physical substance.
+Can it be considered a non-monetary asset?

 From an accounting point of view, intangible assets have no intrinsic value but are expected to produce income in the future.
 Think of such things as logos, patents and brand recognition: although they have no standalone value, they can potentially lead to immense returns if the business succeeds.

-Bitcoin is intangible because owning one does not give you the “right to receive a determinable number of units of currency.”
+Bitcoin is intangible because owning some does not give you the “right to receive a determinable number of units of currency.”

-Indeed, although I purchase one Bitcoin today with the intention of selling it tomorrow for profit, buying one at a determined price does not guarantee that its value will reach a determined price point.
+Indeed, although I purchase one Bitcoin today with the intention of selling it tomorrow, buying one at a determined price does not guarantee that its value will reach a determined price point.

 OK, so Bitcoin is intangible.
 But is it a financial asset?